ahmad2246/Modified-RDD2022-Dataset/README.md

 # Modified-RDD2022-Dataset
-This code is designed to apply several modifications to the RDD2022 dataset, which is available at this [link](https://doi.org/10.48550/arXiv.2209.08538), and combine it with a pothole dataset, accessible at this [link](https://doi.org/10.1016/j.dib.2023.109206).
+This code is designed to apply several modifications to the RDD2022 dataset, and combine it with one of two avaliable pothole datasets.

+* The RDD2022 dataset: available at this [link](https://doi.org/10.48550/arXiv.2209.08538) and can be downloaded from this [link](https://figshare.com/articles/dataset/RDD2022_-_The_multi-national_Road_Damage_Dataset_released_through_CRDDC_2022/21431547?file=38030910)
+* The first pothole dataset (small pothole dataset): avaliable at this [link](https://www.sciencedirect.com/science/article/pii/S2352340923003256?via%3Dihub) and can be downloaded from this [link](https://data.mendeley.com/datasets/tp95cdvgm8/1).
+* The second pothole dataset (big pothole dataset): avaliable at this [link](https://learnopencv.com/train-yolov8-on-custom-dataset/) and can be downloaded from this [link](https://www.dropbox.com/s/qvglw8pqo16769f/pothole_dataset_v8.zip?dl=1).

 # Original RDD2022 Dataset